France - The Southern Coast 9 Days

 Take day trips to various small towns:

-• Discover Villefranche-Sur-Mer- a small charming village worth a stop between Nice and Eze.
+• Discover Villefranche-sur-Mer- a small, charming village worth a stop between Nice and Eze.

 • Visit Cannes, famous for its international film festival!
-Wandered through the city and enjoy some pastries and coffee.

 • Overnight: Nice or Antibes.